Mistakes to Avoid During the Growing Season

 The hole is the foundation of the plant, so if you can have the right size hole the plant or tree will be off to a good start.

-• Most berry plants and grapevines have a smaller root system; the proper size hole should be 12 to 15 inches wide and 8 to 12 inches deep.
+- Most berry plants and grapevines have a smaller root system; the proper size hole should be 12 to 15 inches wide and 8 to 12 inches deep.
 This should more than enough to accommodate the root ball of the plant and if the hole is too deep simply back fill the hole until the root system is at its proper depth.

-• Fruit trees need a hole 18-24 inches wide and 18-24 inches deep to accomodate the root system.
+- Fruit trees need a hole 18-24 inches wide and 18-24 inches deep to accomodate the root system.
 Fruit trees with the exception of figs and pomegranates are grafted and the graft should be 2-3 inches above ground level.
 If the hole is too big simply back fill the loose dirt back in the hole to get the root system at the proper level.

-You may ask yourself why dig such a big hole if I have to back fill the hole, the planting_fruit_treesreason is when we back fill the hole is the dirt is nice and loose and the new roots will easily break through the loose dirt.
+You may ask yourself why dig such a big hole if I have to back fill the hole, the reason is when we back fill the hole is the dirt is nice and loose and the new roots will easily break through the loose dirt.
 If the plants that you purchase are in containers make sure you spread the roots out loosely because we do not want the roots to be in a circular shape.
 If the plants are bare root spread any tangled roots out and prune any broken or damaged roots.

 2. Soil PH